trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 Now that we can interact with Ethereum via web3, we need to instantiate our smart contract so web3 knows where to find it and how it works.
 Truffle has a library to help with this called `truffle-contract`.
 It keeps information about our contract in sync with your migrations, so you don't need to change the contract's deployed address manually.

-Remove the multi-line comment from initWeb3 and replace it with the following:
+Remove the multi-line comment from `initContract` and replace it with the following:

 ```javascript
 $.getJSON('Adoption.json', function(data) {